h2oai/h2ogpt/README.md

 GPU mode requires CUDA support via torch and transformers.
 A 6.9B (or 12GB) model in 8-bit uses 7GB (or 13GB) of GPU memory.

-[CPU](FAQ.md#CPU) mode uses GPT4ALL and LLaMa.cpp, e.g. gpt4all-j, requiring about 14GB of ram in typical use.
+[CPU](FAQ.md#CPU) mode uses GPT4ALL and LLaMa.cpp, e.g. gpt4all-j, requiring about 14GB of system RAM in typical use.

 GPU and CPU mode tested on variety of NVIDIA GPUs in Ubuntu 18-22, but any modern Linux variant should work.
 MACOS support tested on Macbook Pro running Monterey v12.3.1 using CPU mode.